BlueBrain/nexus/src/main/paradox/docs/api/1.1/kg/kg-resources-api.md

 - `{createdBy}`: Iri - can be used to filter the resulting resources based on their creator
 - `{updatedBy}`: Iri - can be used to filter the resulting resources based on the person which performed the last update
 - `{schema}`: Iri - can be used to filter the resulting resources based on the conformant schema
+- `{search}`: String - can be provided to select only the resources in the collection that have attribute values matching (containing) the provided string

 **Example**